andrewmcloud/consimilo/README.md

 ### Querying the Forest

-Once you have your `forest` built, you can query for the `top-k` similar entries to a vector `v` by running:
+Once you have your `my-forest` built, you can query for the `top-k` similar entries to a vector `v` by running:

 ```clojure